Arthrobacter phage Sylvas

 ProgramScience Education Alliance-Phage Hunters Advancing Genomics and Evolutionary Science

 Discovery NotesFound in a shaded forest area near a small pond in Kanata, Ontario.
-The soil sample was collected approximately 1.5 inches beneath the surface, underneath a layer of moist leaves and decaying organic material.
-The site was humid and slightly cool, surrounded by dense vegetation.
+The soil sample was collected approximately 1.5 inches beneath the surface.

 Naming NotesNamed Sylvas after the Latin word silva, meaning “forest.”
-The name reflects both the tranquil woodland setting where the sample was discovered and the phage’s origin in the hidden layers of forest soil.
+The name reflects where the sample was discovered and the phage’s origin in the hidden layers of forest soil.

 Sequencing Information